mongodb/docs/source/includes/api/list-tables/responses/atlas-users.rst

             - :authrole:`Project Data Access Read/Write`
           * - GROUP_DATA_ACCESS_READ_ONLY
             - :authrole:`Project Data Access Read Only`

    * - teamIds
-     - array of strings
+     - array
-     - Required
      - Unique identifiers for each :ref:`team <manage-teams>` to which the user belongs.

    * - username
      - string
-     - Required
-     - |service| username.
-Must use email address formatting.
-You cannot modify the username once set.
+     - Email address that identifies the |service| user in :rfc:`RFC 5322 format <5322#section-3.4.1>` You can't modify the username after it has been created.